StanfordLegion/regent-lang.org/reference.md

 Partitions a region by computing the image of each of the subregions of a partition through the supplied (pointer-typed) field of a region.
-The resulting partition is **NOT** guarranteed to be disjoint.
+The resulting partition is **NOT** guaranteed to be disjoint.

 {% highlight regent %}
 var p = image(parent_region, source_partition, data_region.field)